Is Masturbation Cheating? No, And Here’s Why Not

 Still no.

-And by the way: it’s not an addiction.
+And by the way: porn is not an addiction.
+Neither is using a sex toy.
+Neither is masturbation.

-Similarly, fantasising is not a problem.
-Most of us find people other than our partners attractive at least occasionally, or have a sexual fantasy about something we haven’t done/won’t do/can’t do with our current partners.
+Similarly, fantasising is not a problem and having fantasies while masturbating does not constitute cheating.
+Most of us find people other than our partners attractive or have sexual fantasies that don’t involve our current partners at least occasionally.
 Fantasy is fantasy, and does not equate to action.
-Simply put, it is not cheating.
+Simply put: masturbation to sexual fantasies is still not cheating.

 Your Body Belongs To You